 Now that the hardest part is over, it’s time to really transform this backyard with landscaping, lighting and furniture!

-Still a long way to go back here, but I think stenciling was sure worth a couple weeks and couple hundred dollars to go from this…
+Still a long way to go back here, but I think stenciling was sure worth a couple weeks and approximately $250 to go from this…

 Four months of this belly to go!